Angelbots1339/Website/README.md

 For Video IDs: The id of the YouTube video is used to find the video.
 This can be found in the url of a given video, or through developer tools.

 For Cad Models: The file must be in a .obj format.
-It is highly recommended to use Blender with the model.
-To process the model for the website:
+It is highly recommended to use Blender or similar software with the model.
+Most of the time, straight out of cad the model has a massive file size, which doesn't work for websites.
+To optimize the model for the website using Blender:

+1. Install the latest version of Blender from [here](https://www.blender.org/download/).
-1. Export the model as a .stl from the CAD Software.
+2Export the model as a .stl or any compatible format from the CAD Software.
-2. `File > Import` to import this model into Blender.
+3. `File > Import` to import this model into Blender.
+4. It is a good idea to be familiar with viewport movement in Blender.
+It will be similar to cad software, however it uses `middle-click` and `shift-middle-click` for the majority of navigation.
+Selecting an object with the mouse,
+   you can press `h` to hide it, and `alt-h` to unhide all objects.
+To delete an object, you can press `x`.
-3. Go through and delete small objects like screws or nuts, or objects that are hidden inside of others.
-To delete, select an object and hit x.
-To make it easier, hide big objects you definitely won't delete by selecting them and hitting h.
-Press alt-h to unhide all objects.
+5. Go through and delete small objects like screws or nuts, or objects that are hidden inside of others.
+Hiding larger objects will help with finding the smaller ones.
+6. This is somewhat optional, but if you have the experience or motivation, apply a basic texture to the robot.
+The website rendering looks different than inside Blender, so make sure to test.
-4. Apply a `Decimate` modifier, and ensure it is set to `Collapse`.
+7. Apply a `Decimate` modifier, and ensure it is set to `Collapse`.
 From there, you can slide the ratio down to around 0.2, or until the mesh is simplified enough but detail is preserved to an acceptable level.
 Apply this modifier when you are happy.
-5. This is somewhat optional, but if you have the experience or motivation, apply a basic texture to the robot.
-The website rendering looks different than inside Blender, so make sure to test.
-6. `File > Export` to export as an obj.
+Note, this can have some weird effects on the mesh, so make sure you have deleted or textured everything you wish to beforehand, because this will make it harder.
+This modifier will also make the mesh look very strange, especially the geometry itself, but most people are unlikely to notice, and it honestly doesn't matter.
+   Reducing file size is just so important.
+8. `File > Export` to export as an obj when you are happy with it.
+Remember, you can just tweak and export repeatedly if you want to, just replacing the previous file, to test on the site fast.
 Find the file and ensure there is an accompanying .mtl file (this specifies the material of the object).
-7. Move the files into the correct directory, name them, and then set those paths in the json.
+9. Move the files into the correct directory, name them, and then set those paths in the json.

 - `Year:` The year for that specific tab.
 - `RobotImagePath:` The path to an image of the robot.
 For the most part aspect ratio doesn't matter.